FREE GROCERY GUIDE

 I've tried a lot of protein powders and had to kiss a few frogs before I found my protein powder prince(s).
 Only two made the cut.
 Sadly, quite a few of the protein powders I sampled ended up in the trash can.
 Some products I found unpalatable due to super-high amounts of natural sweeteners like stevia.
 Some caused a lot of GI upset, like gas, bloating, or constipation.
 Some products tainted every smoothie I added them to with overpowering flavors, colors, or textures.
 This helped me narrow my search to looking for a plain, unflavored, unsweetened protein powder.

-This hand-crafted blend of pea, pumpkin, coconut, and sunflower provides 21 grams of protein and 5 grams of fiber per two-scoop serving (35 grams).
+This hand-crafted blend of pea, pumpkin, coconut, and sunflower protein provides 21 grams of protein and 5 grams of fiber per two-scoop serving (35 grams).
 It's also about half the price of animal-based products.
-It was created in Dublin by an athlete/doctor husband/wife team who were tired of searching for the quality they wanted from a plant-based protein shake.
+It was created in Dublin, Ireland by an athlete/doctor husband/wife team who were tired of searching for the quality they wanted from a plant-based protein shake.

 Like other plant-based protein powders, it can be challenging for some to digest.
 The fiber is high, which can take a bit for your gut to get used to.
-If gas and bloating are an issue for you with plant-based protein, try starting with less and slowly working your way up to a whole serving.
+If gas and bloating are an issue for you with plant-based protein, try starting with less than the recommended amount and gradually working your way up to a whole serving.
 The addition of digestive enzymes and probiotics helps ease this protein through the digestive tract.

 PROS: Relatively affordable, clean and simple ingredients, complete protein